In this article:

 An allergy to brown rice is common in Asian countries or other areas where rice is consumed daily as a staple food source.

 In areas where rice is cultivated, more allergies occur from contact with rice pollen than from consuming rice.

 Individuals allergic to brown rice may have a reaction when consuming rice or when handling rice while cooking.
 Brown rice allergy may cause gastrointestinal distress and skin reactions.

 Rice proteins tend to be safer than wheat, dairy, or soy and are not typical allergens.
 An allergic reaction to brown rice may be due to cross-contamination with another allergen during processing or cooking.

 Why is there a price difference between brown and white rice?

 White rice has a higher market demand and is produced at a larger scale than brown rice.
-Therefore, it can be priced lower.

 Brown rice also has a shorter shelf life than white rice.
 Hence, more resources are used to preserve brown rice during transportation and storage and to get it to markets/stores on time.
 All of these factors make brown rice more costly.